-- (b) for personnel costs declared on the basis of unit costs: the hourly rate is one of the following: - (i) for SME owners: the hourly rate set out in Annex 2a (see Points A.4 and A.5 above), or - (ii) for personnel costs declared on the basis of the beneficiary's usual cost accounting practices: the hourly rate calculated by the beneficiary in accordance with its usual cost accounting practices, if: - the cost accounting practices used are applied in a consistent manner, based on objective criteria, regardless of the source of funding; - the hourly rate is calculated using the actual personnel costs recorded in the beneficiary's accounts, excluding any ineligible cost or costs included in other budget categories.
+- (b) for personnel costs declared on the basis of unit costs (i.e. budget categories A.1, A.2, A.4 [and A.6]): the hourly rate is one of the following: - (i) for SME owners: the hourly rate set out in Annex 2a (see Point A.4 above), or - (ii) for personnel costs declared on the basis of the beneficiary's usual cost accounting practices: the hourly rate calculated by the beneficiary in accordance with its usual cost accounting practices, if: - the cost accounting practices used are applied in a consistent manner, based on objective criteria, regardless of the source of funding; - the hourly rate is calculated using the actual personnel costs recorded in the beneficiary's accounts, excluding any ineligible cost or costs included in other budget categories.